Ebola Outbreak in DRC and Uganda – Travel Restrictions Now in Place Across Five Countries

 Where and how many

-• 513 total cases, including 131 deaths
+• 121 laboratory-confirmed cases, including 17 confirmed deaths

 • Contact tracing is ongoing

-It has now reached Uganda
+It has now spread within Uganda

 Why this outbreak is especially difficult to contain